psyinfra/onyo/README.md

 To keep meta data fields consistent between different assets, rules for fields in assets can be defined in `.onyo/validation/validation.yaml` in an onyo repository.
-The validation file will be read from the top down, and the first path that fits a file will be used to validate it's contents.
+The validation file will be read from the top down, and the first path in the validation file that fits a asset file will be used to validate it's contents.

 The structure for rules is:
 ```